Home

 Talk to Us

-Before starting your matter, we need to ensure we can deliver the agreement you and your former partner have designed.
-If we can't deliver what you want, we will tell you, and if you have paid us money, we will refund it.
+Before starting your matter, it is important to seek legal advice for family law matters to ensure you understand your rights and obligations before proceeding.
+We need to ensure we can deliver the agreement you and your former partner have designed.
+If we can’t deliver what you want, we will tell you, and if you have paid us money, we will refund it.
+Dispute resolution services are also available if you need assistance reaching an agreement.

 02